-How to Start a Nonprofit in North Carolina
+Starting a Nonprofit Organization in North Carolina Is Easy

 To start a North Carolina 501(c)(3) nonprofit organization, you'll need to first register a nonprofit corporation with the state of North Carolina, and then apply for tax exempt status under section 501(c)(3) with the Internal Revenue Service.